nim65s/matrix-webhook/README.md

 ## Configuration

-Set the following environment variables:
+Create a matrix user for the bot, make it join the rooms you want it to talk into, and then set the following environment variables:

 - `MATRIX_URL`: the url of the matrix homeserver
 - `MATRIX_ID`: the user id of the bot on this server